 - Blissey (Supporter): The ability to buff and protect one ally makes the difference in close matches.

 - Wigglytuff (Supporter): We always believe this Pokemon has everything to shine.
 Players found ways to use her full potential to the point TiMi nerf her ultimate recently.
 But Wigglytuff is still good.

 B - Good Pokemon

-- Greninja (Attacker): very weak in early game, skills are very situational and difficult to learn.
+- Greninja (Attacker): very weak in the early game.
+Skills are very situational and challenging to learn.